Day Tour to Ayutthaya and Bang Pa-in

 On our popular Ayutthaya side trip you will venture upcountry to marvel at monuments from ancient Siam's glorious past.
 Our guests have discovered the advantage of having a personal, knowledgeable guide and private transportation to travel at their own pace, stopping along the way at Bang Pa In, the Summer Palace of Thailand's former Kings.
-During the day you also get a fun boat ride and a chance (maybe your first!) to ride an elephant.
+During the day you also get a scenic boat.

 Embark this morning with your private car and guide on a magical journey into the countryside north of Bangkok.
 Along the way you may visit some of the following cultural treasures:

-If this is your first visit to Ayutthaya, we suggest that you spend your time seeing the ruins of what was one of the world's most important trading capitals in its day.
+If this is your first visit to Ayutthaya, we suggest that you take your time seeing the ruins of what was one of the world's most important trading capitals in its day.

 Next you can enjoy one or both of the following two activities as part of your Ayutthaya adventure.
 You can visit a local elephant training camp and enjoy a scenic boat rideto view some of the major monuments as they were designed to be seen - from the waterways of the three rivers which converge on this fabled jewel of Siamese history.